pricebenjamin/real-python/dev_notes/object-oriented-rewrite.md

 I'm not an expert on how to write maintainable code, but you tend to get better at things by practicing.
 I'll try to include citations to books or articles that talk about maintainability and best practices.

+## Move core logic behind a semi-stable interface

+Currently, all functions are exposed to the end user.
+However, to improve the organization of the existing code, many of these functions will be removed, and their functionality will be absorbed into other functions.
+To adopt these changes while maintaining usability, an interface should be installed.

 ## Add type hints